PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation

 \subsection{Emotion Control}

-In our EMC module, we synthesize authentic emotional talking faces by generating an emotional deformation \(D_e\).
-The module first predicts the pure emotional deformation and then applies precise controls, such as intensity adjustment, to achieve more accurate and expressive results.

-\textbf{Extracting Pure Emotional Deformation.} In our framework, an original idea to generate emotional talking faces is to predict the deformation of emotional faces directly.
+\textbf{Decomposing Pure Emotional Deformation.} In our framework, an original idea to generate emotional talking faces is to predict the deformation of emotional faces directly.
 However, the deformations in lip region consist of both lip-sync deformations and pure emotional deformations in emotional talking faces.
-These two types of deformations are inherently intertwined, making it challenging to disentangle them directly.
+These two types of deformations are inherently intertwined, making them difficult to disentangle.

-To overcome these limitations, we use a subtract operation between emotional expression and neutral expression.
+To overcome these limitations, we decompose pure emotional deformation by subtracting neutral expression from emotional expression.
 First, we predict the combined deformations for both emotional and neutral expressions using the same audio input, ensuring consistent lip-sync deformation across them.
 Then, we subtract the neutral combined deformation from the emotional combined deformation to isolate the pure emotional deformation.
 The whole process can be formulated as:

-where \(\text{CPred}\) represent combine expression predictor, \(emo\) means specific emotion category condition.
+where \(\text{CPred}\) represent combined expression predictor, \(emo\) means specific emotion category condition.
 This approach effectively isolates emotional expressions and ensures they are seamlessly integrated with synchronized lip movements.
-By leveraging the same architecture of expression predictor in the LAC module with combine expression predictor \(\text{CPred}\), we extend scale and style control to emotional expressions in EMC module, enabling applications such as modifying emotion intensity.
+By leveraging the same architecture of expression predictor in the LAC module with combined expression predictor \(\text{CPred}\), we extend scale and style control to emotional expressions in EMC module, enabling applications such as modifying emotion intensity.

 \textbf{Various Emotion Source.} Our method supports using multiple sources to flexibly control the emotional expressions of a talking face.
 For direct control sources such as images, we replace the original facial expression with the one extracted from the target image, enabling straightforward and effective emotion transfer.
 Conversely, for more complex control sources like audio or text, we derive emotional embeddings from these sources using pretrained emotion classifier networks.
-Further details are provided in the supplementary material.
+Further details are provided in the supplementary.